zerebos/BetterDiscordAddons/Themes/RadialStatus/README.md

  - Fixed an issue with active popouts and hovered names overlapping
  - Add compatibility with Beard's auto collapsing member list
+ - Fixed circles not working on mutual friends list
+ - Added offline circles to servers that show offline users

 #### 1.1.2